Table of Contents

 Although the value of your personal use of an employer-provided car, truck, or other highway motor vehicle is taxable, your employer can choose not to withhold income tax on that amount.
 Your employer must notify you if this choice is made.

-For more information on withholding on taxable fringe benefits, see chapter 1 of Publication 505.
+For more information on withholding on taxable fringe benefits, see chapter 1 of Pub.
+505.

 Sick pay is a payment to you to replace your regular wages while you are temporarily absent from work due to sickness or personal injury.
 To qualify as sick pay, it must be paid under a plan to which your employer is a party.

 If you receive sick pay from your employer or an agent of your employer, income tax must be withheld.
-An agent who does not pay regular wages to you may choose to withhold income tax at a flat rate.
+An agent who doesn't pay regular wages to you may choose to withhold income tax at a flat rate.

-However, if you receive sick pay from a third party who is not acting as an agent of your employer, income tax will be withheld only if you choose to have it withheld.
+However, if you receive sick pay from a third party who isn't acting as an agent of your employer, income tax will be withheld only if you choose to have it withheld.
 See Form W-4S , later.

-If you receive payments under a plan in which your employer does not participate (such as an accident or health plan where you paid all the premiums), the payments are not sick pay and usually are not taxable.
+If you receive payments under a plan in which your employer doesn't participate (such as an accident or health plan where you paid all the premiums), the payments are not sick pay and usually are not taxable.

 Income tax usually will be withheld from your pension or annuity distributions unless you choose not to have it withheld.
 This rule applies to distributions from: